jhyang13/LAMMPS-Metadynamics-Partitioning-of-Polymer-Mixtures/README.md

-## Preferential Adsorption of Polymer Mixtures into Confining Geometries
+# Preferential Adsorption of Polymer Mixtures into Confining Geometries using LAMMPS

-### Python code for computational soft matter research - Partitioning of polymer mixtures using LAMMPS
+## Python Code

 `adsorption_energy_in_pore`